AdobeDocs/journeys.en/help/using/release-notes/documentation-updates.md

 ## September 2020 {#september-2020}

 * The interface description section has been updated to reflect the new **All selector** menu.
 [Read more](../about/user-interface.md)
 * Added a note on segment-based journeys' new versions that are not recurrent.
-[Read more](../alpha/alpha-segment-trigger.md)

 ## August 2020 {#august-2020}